What are ciliopathies?

 Retinitis Pigmentosa (RP)

 Retinitis pigmentosa (RP) is the name given to a large group of inherited diseases of the retina that all lead to a gradual progressive loss of vision (Inherited Retinal Dystrophies).
-The terms encompasses many named conditions.
+The term encompasses many named conditions including retinal ciliopathies such as classic retinitis pigmentosa, cone-dystrophy, cone-rod dystrophy and Leber congenital amaurosis.
 Difficulties with night vision and peripheral vision are usually the first things that are noticed.
 Later, detailed and colour vision are affected.
 The age at which symptoms start is variable and the rate of deterioration may vary but typically night blindness and loss of peripheral vision is followed by tunnel vision.
 Ultimately this window on the world may shrink and close up altogether.

 Primary features

-- Currently incurable but clinical trials underway for gene therapy, use of stem cells, and other prospective treatments
+• Currently only one treatment is available for a very specific gene fault (although this is not a ciliopathy gene however clinical trials are underway for gene therapy, use of stem cells, and other prospective treatments

 Impact of RP